Preparing for Your Surgery

 - Inform your surgeon of any medications you are currently taking.

 - Take only those medications prescribed by your doctor and verified by your surgeon with a sip of water on the morning of your surgery.
-This includes your usual blood pressure medication (except diuretics) and heart medication.
-Use inhalers as you normally would on the morning of surgery.
-It is a good idea to bring your inhalers with you the day of surgery.
+If you use an inhaler, it is a good idea to bring your inhalers with you on the day of surgery.

 Expect a call 1–7 days before surgery

-- A nurse will call to review your medical history and provide important information to properly prepare you for your surgery and to receive anesthesia.
+- A PASS nurse will call to review your medical history and provide important information to help you prepare for anesthesia and surgery.
 The nurse will also confirm your surgery time.
-This is a good time to ask specific questions that you may have prior to your surgery
+This is a good time to ask specific questions that you may have prior to your surgery.

 You may need to have routine pre-admission tests before surgery to advise your physician of your general state of health.
 Tests may include lab work, radiology testing or an EKG.